tovarichkek/square/README.md

 ./a.out

 # Test of square solver
-Tests are in tests.txt, it has format: a, b, c, count_of_roots, x1_ref, x2_ref.
-If root isn't exist, write -999999.
+Tests are in tests.txt, it has format: a b c count_of_roots (x1ref) (x2ref)

+brackets - may not be if root isn't exist

 Write next lines to run this programm with test: